 If you’ve received any threatening messages from your spouse or ex-spouse, ensure you record these events or incidents whether by taking screenshots of the messages or storing the messages on your device.
 This is important as evidence of this nature can be instrumental towards expediting your plans for safety or securing a restraining order against your spouse.

 If you have a car, you should also check for any gadgets within it that may be transmitting your location.
-Gadgets like iPads, Smart Watches and other similar electronics usually have GPS transmitters within them that could be exploited for snooping.
+Devices like iPads, Smart Watches and other similar electronics usually have GPS transmitters within them that could be exploited via technology for a snooping spouse.

 Seek legal assistance